Phoenix-the-Imperial/Linear-Algebra-Machine-Learning/README.md

  - [ ] Add algorithms for finding the singular value decomposition.
  - [ ] Add a function implementing the Gram-Schmidt orthogonalization procedure for finite number of vectors.
  - [ ] Add a custom exception class.
+ - [ ] Replace `size_t` with better/variable types.
+ - [ ] Reorganize the codes into header files.

 # Version History

+## Version: ML-0.0.15

+ Created a (possibly buggy) function to compute the spectral radius of a matrix.

 ## Version: ML-0.0.14

  Created a function for the entry-wise matrix $L_{p, q}$ norm along with an overload for the case when $p = q$.

 ## Version: ML-0.0.13